r-hub/blog/content/post/2026-06-02-jarl/index.md

 More than 15 errors reported, use `--statistics` to get the count by rule.
 ```

 So one more time, with the `--statistics` option, to get an overview of what Jarl all flagged.
-The output look something like
+The output (here with made up numbers) looked something like

 ``` sh
 jarl check . --statistics